Ragge-dev/zio-comparison/hello-service/README.md

 with in the `service-pattern` branch.

-In this Hello-Service we have a look at the Service Pattern in ZIO, and compare that to how we usually create services at Kognic.
+In this Hello-Service we have a look at the Service Pattern in ZIO, and compare that to how we usually create services in vanilla scala.

+## Other features we will look at next
+- Integration with Futures
+- Resource Management
+- Retries